pipermerriam/ethereum-alarm-client/README.md

 This is a client that can be used to monitor the alarm service for upcoming scheduled calls and execute them when the appropriate block number is reached.

+This is only compatable with the 0.6.0 release of alarm.

 ## Warning

 This software should be considered alpha quality.
 Please feel free to reach out to me with any issues you run into.